nodejs/node/doc/api/process.md

 a privileged operation that requires that the Node.js process either have `root` access or the `CAP_SETGID` capability.

-Note that care must be taken when dropping privileges.
-Example:
+Note that care must be taken when dropping privileges:

 ```js
 console.log(process.getgroups());         // [ 0 ]